neptunesoftware/accounting/README.md

 4) ** most of the time you will want to add the $model->initJournal() into the static::created() method of your model so that a journal is created when you create the model object itself.

-5) If using double entry, add Scottlaurent\Accounting\Services\Accounting::class to your service providers
+5) If using double entry, add NeptuneSoftware\Accounting\Services\AccountingService::class to your service providers

 ## <a name="code-sample"></a>Code Sample